PhD in Sociology and Social Policy, 2014. Assistant Professor of Sociology, University of Michigan.

 Winner of the Institute for Advanced Study in Toulouse (IAST) Multidisciplinary Prize rewarding “scientifically exciting and ambitious endeavors” (with Daniel L. Chen, Toulouse School of Economics), 2016.

 Winner of the American Political Science Association's Mancur Olson Award for Best Dissertation in Political Economy, 2016.

 PhD in Sociology and Social Policy, 2014.
-Associate Professor of Law, Duke University School of Law.
+Professor of Law, Duke University School of Law.

 Sara Sternberg Greene is an interdisciplinary scholar whose interests span consumer law, bankruptcy, poverty law, access to justice, tax, and contracts.
 Broadly concerned in her scholarship with the relationship between law and inequality, Greene has recently focused on the role of the law in perpetuating and exacerbating poverty and inequality.